 The concern, however, is that the uncommon opportunity and access afforded the daughter of a music icon could obscure the emergence of a truly remarkable new artist.
-Because what's most noteworthy about Krystal isn't the artist's lineage, but her range.
+Because what's most noteworthy about Whiskey & Lace isn't the artist's lineage, but her range.
 Vocally, to be sure, but it's much more than that.
-Put simply, her music’s breadth reveals her to be incredibly adept in ways rarely seen on debut efforts.
+Put simply, the album's breadth reveals her to be incredibly adept in ways rarely seen on a debut.
 And that speaks to an amazing amount of passion, preparation and patience – traits that define Krystal Keith as a viable artist in her own right.

 In its earliest days, Krystal's desire to be a performer exceeded her ability.
 "I don’t remember a time when I didn’t sing," she says.
 "My sister likes to tell stories about me singing at the top of my lungs and points out, 'That was before you could sing good.'
 She had to learn how to sing harmony just so she could hear herself over me.
 But I was always a little ham and sang pretty much everywhere I went.

 "There are pictures of me as a three-year-old throwing a fit because my mom wouldn’t let me onstage with my dad, who was doing a Fourth of July BBQ show near our home in Oklahoma," she continues.
 "So they got me onstage and I was immediately freaked out when I saw all the people.
 I think I just wanted to sing with my dad, more than getting in front of an audience.
 But music was such a big thing in our household, always a part of my life and always the path I was on."